kwasichrappah/Indian_start-up_venture_investment_data_analysis/README.md

 # Indian_start-up_venture_investment_data_analysis
  The goal of this project is to propose the best indian start-up to invest.

-Which start-up sectors
+## Hypothesis
-Is start-up investment a good investment ? how many companies need funding and are at what level of funding ? why are the companies not moving into IPOs? which cities have the highest number of startups and at what levels?
+# Is start-up investment a good investment ?
+how many companies need funding and are at what level of funding ? why are the companies not moving into IPOs? which cities have the highest number of startups and at what levels?